tjitze/RankPL/documentation/overview.md

 Statements in RankPL are separated by semicolons.
 If a statement contains sub-statements (such as the `if b then s1 else s2` statement) then these sub-statements may be *block statements*, which are sequeences of statements enclosed in curly brackets ({ ... }).

 The table below provides an overview of all available statements in RankPL.
-We use the following symbols to refer to specific types of expressions:
+We use the following symbols (possibly with subscript) to refer to specific types of expressions:
+- `s`: 		a statement
 - `var`: 	a variable
 - `e`: 		an expression (any type)
 - `n`: 		an integer expression
 - `b`: 		a boolean expression
-- `s`: 		a string expression
+- `str`: 	a string expression

 |Statement      	|Form					|Description	|
 |-----------------------|-----------------------------------------|---------------|